ironboy/react-rapide/README.md

-Using context and the useOutletContext hook
+Data loading and context with React Router.